 If you are considering sharing children's personal data, you must take extra care.

-Do not disclose children's data unless you can demonstrate a compelling reason to do so, taking account of the best interests of the child.
+You may share children's personal data as long as you can demonstrate a compelling reason to do so, taking account of the best interests of the child.

 You should carry out a DPIA to assess and mitigate risks to the rights and freedoms of children, which arise from your data sharing.

-Data sharing in an urgent situation or in an emergency
+Data sharing in an urgent situation or in an emergency In an emergency you should go ahead and share data as is necessary and proportionate.